The 10 things you do that are ruining your health

 #4: You haven’t been visiting your doctor regularly

 Your health may be in your hands, but that doesn’t mean you have to take care of it alone.
 Instead, schedule a yearly checkup with your doctor so that they can carry out any necessary tests and offer you support and advice.
-They may even prescribe medication, like Cartia, to help reduce your risk of any heart illness or disease.
+They may even prescribe medication to help reduce your risk of any heart illness or disease.
 It’s important to remember that your doctor is the expert, so listen to what they have to say and follow any suggestions they may give you.

 #5: You are overweight or obese